ag-sd/Tiler/Tiler/Readme.md

 - [x] Detect new windows opening
 - [x] Fix apps who display errors in resizing
 - [x] Improve general UI look
-- [ ] Regions can be edited from the Desktop Map
+- [ ] Regions can be edited from the Monitor Map

 ### Changelog